rehive/rehive-javascript/README.md

 # Rehive Javascript SDK

-### About

-This is the Javascript SDK for the Rehive API.
+A Javascript SDK for the Rehive Platform API.

 ## Installation